Chatham University Honor Code and Policies

 2. failing the student on the assignment or examination

-3. lowering the student's grade for the course
+3. lowering the student's grade in the course

 4. failing the student for the course